dapr/docs/daprdocs/content/en/operations/components/pluggable-components/pluggable-components-overview.md

 ### Leveraging multiple building blocks for a component

 In addition to implementing multiple gRPC services from the same component (for example `StateStore`, `QueriableStateStore`, `TransactionalStateStore` etc.), a pluggable component can also expose implementations for other component interfaces.
 This means that a single pluggable component can function as a state store, pub/sub, and input or output binding, all at the same time.
-In other words you can implement multiple component interfaces into a pluggable component and exposes these as gRPC services.
+In other words, you can implement multiple component interfaces into a pluggable component and exposes these as gRPC services.

 While exposing multiple component interfaces on the same pluggable component lowers the operational burden of deploying multiple components, it makes implementing and debugging your component harder.
 If in doubt, stick to a "separation of concerns" by merging multiple components interfaces into the same pluggable component only when necessary.